erasme/rectoverso/README.md

 - Use sqlite instead of json file...
 - when a pair of cards has been correctly fount, give them an appropriate design ie the fount pairs are clearly distinct of played cards.
 - explain the force refresh

+- check everything in the github depot (desciption/actions/projects...